 Dr Darren says:

-I've written a lot on this site about the need for proper vendor supported, IDE-friendly, object-orientation for Mathematica, and how that does NOT exclude leveraging the functional power of the Wolfram Language, and how it does not even imply a particular OO paradigm (such as use of state).
+I've written a lot on this site about how Mathematica would benefit from explicitly vendor supported, IDE-friendly, classes and object-orientation for the Wolfram Language, and how that does NOT exclude leveraging the functional power of the Wolfram Language, and how it does not even imply a particular OO paradigm (such as use of state).
 I'm not going over that again here, please see the many links below.
-The focus of this trail is specifically on how to use functional-friendly Abstract Data Types (ADTs) as pseudo classes with inheritance."

 Click on the image to view it full size